 Tomatoes and eggplants: low in carbs, excellent for all kinds of keto dishes.
 Some people might be sensitive to nightshades, but if you’re not one of them, there’s no reason to avoid them.

-Mushrooms: low in carbs and a good source of Vitamin D; crustless mushroom quiches are a delight.
+Mushrooms: low in carbs and a good source of vitamin D; crustless mushroom quiches are a delight.

 Nuts and Seeds

-Nuts & seeds can be an excellent source of healthy fats, which are important on keto, and are generally low in carbs.
+Nuts and seeds can be an excellent source of healthy fats, which are important on keto, and are generally low in carbs.
 They also contain a varying amount of protein, depending on the type of nuts.
 The best options are pecan nuts, walnuts, Brazil nuts, macadamia nuts, hazelnuts, and almonds.

 Nuts are very caloric (exactly due to their high-fat content) and should, therefore, be consumed in moderation, as well as properly weighed and tracked.
 Do not eyeball nuts, as mistakes can result in inaccuracies of 100 calories or more, which can easily blow your deficit if your goal is weight loss.